grinn-global/mtk-flash/README.md

     sudo usermod -aG dialout $USER
     ```

+2. If you want to use the automatic boot into download mode functionality, you also need to set up udev rules for the GPIO chip:

+    ```sh
+    sudo cp data/90-mtk-flash.rules /etc/udev/rules.d/
+    sudo udevadm control --reload && sudo udevadm trigger
+    ```

-2. Log out and log back in to apply the group membership.
+3. Log out and log back in to apply the group membership.
 Alternatively, you can run `newgrp dialout` in the terminal to apply the changes immediately.

-3. Use the tool with the correct serial device path:
+4. Use the tool with the correct serial device path:

     ```sh
     mtk-flash \